bergenhem/talks/mobileappswithHTML5/README.md

-mobileappswithHTML5
+Creating Mobile Applications With HTML, CSS and JavaScript
 ===================

-My "Creating Mobile Applications with HTML5, CSS3 and JavaScript" presentation slides
+Slides and sample project for my mobile apps with HTML talk.
+This slide deck is done in Reveal.js.